nktrk/docuapi/cobaltApiDocs/content/assets.md

 Parameter | Default | Description
 --------- | ------- | -----------
-limit | 100 | If set, you can increase the limit returned, e.g. https://api.cobalt.io/assets?limit=1000
+limit | 100 | If set, you can adjust the limit returned, e.g. https://api.cobalt.io/assets?limit=1000

 <aside class="success">
 Remember — you can only request Assets scoped to the Org specified in the header.